rhynix/allowing/README.md

 end
 ```

 The argument for `with` can be any class that responds to the `validate` method.
-This method should take one argument and all errors for the validation should be added to this variable.
+This method should take one argument and all errors for the validation will be added to this variable.
 The class should also `initialize` with the object that should be validated.
+For example:

 ```ruby
 class EmailValidator